Nearest Airport: Dalaman Airport

 Some of the sites of ancient cities in the environs of Marmaris are as follows: Amos (Hisaronii-Turung), Bybassos (Hisaronii), Kastabos (Hisaronu), Syma (Bayir Village), Larymna (Bozburun), Thyssanos (Sogiit), Phoinix (Tashca), Loryma (Bozukkale), Kasara (Serge Harbour), Cedrai (Sedir Island), Euthena and Amnistos.(Karacasogut).

 Içmeler is a popular resort with families.
 It is much greener than neighbouring Marmaris, with wide streets lined with threes and a relaxed ambiance.
 It nestles in the shelter of dramatic pine-clad mountains with a wide sweeping bay of coarse sand, where all kinds of water sports are available.
-The waters are shallow and calm making it relatively safe for children.
+Canadian pharmacy pills relatively safe for children.
 There is an abundance of restaurants, serving a full range of Turkish and international cuisine, plenty of lively bars and lots of shops.
 For those who want serious nightlife, Marmaris is just a short dolmuş or taxi ride away.

 Turunç is reached by a steep, winding road, which snakes around the mountains from Içmeler, a sleepy resort, full of character.
 The accommodation here is mainly small family-run hotels, with some good self-catering properties.
 The main street has a good selection of restaurants with a few music bars, and enough shops to cater for your immediate holiday requirements.